RacoonsInATrenchcoat/SC4-Region-Update/docs/experiment-log.md

 offset provided they do not conflict.
 Recorded because it corrected a wrong design assumption early.

-Note, this was the AI's assumption and required multiple pushbacks to accept on how it works and loads, where this limitations does not exist.
+**User Note**: this was the AI's assumption and required multiple pushbacks to accept on how it works and loads, where this limitations does not exist.

 ## Phase A: mechanism tests